Line Impedance Stabilization Network

 A line impedance stabilization network (LISN) is a device used in conducted and radiated radio-frequency emission and susceptibility tests, as specified in various electromagnetic compatibility (EMC)/EMI test standards (e.g., by CISPR, International Electrotechnical Commission, CENELEC, U.S. Federal Communications Commission, MIL-STD, DO-160 Sections 20-21-22).

 A LISN is a low-pass filter typically placed between an AC or DC power source and the EUT (equipment under test) to create a known impedance and to provide a radio frequency (RF) noise measurement port.
 It also isolates the unwanted RF signals from the power source.
 In addition, LISNs can be used to predict conducted emission for diagnostic and pre-compliance testing.

-Functions of an LISN
+Functions of a LISN

 Stable line impedance

 The main function of a LISN is to provide a precise impedance to the power input of the EUT, in order to get repeatable measurements of the EUT noise present at the LISN measurement port.
 This is important because the impedance of the power source and the impedance of the EUT effectively operate as a voltage divider.
 The impedance of the power source varies, depending on the geometry of the supply wiring behind it.

 The anticipated inductance of the power line for the intended installation of the EUT also plays a role in identifying the correct type of LISN needed for testing.
 For example, a connection in a building will often use 50 μH inductor, whereas in automobile measurement standards a 5 μH inductor is used to emulate a shorter typical wire length.